 Early Rain Covenant Church in Chengdu, Sichuan, first began meeting as several small groups in 2006 and became an independent church in 2008 with 63 members.
 In July 2011, the church elected and installed Pastor Wang Yi as its pastor.
 The church now consists of 500 members and regular attendees from a wide range of people: blue and white collar workers, children, college students, young professionals, and young families.
 Attendees and members range from infants to 80-year-old seniors.
-The church has been meeting in an office building at the heart of Chengdu.
-Since its founding, Early Rain has planted six other churches in Chengdu and a nearby city.
+Since its founding, Early Rain has planted many other churches in Chengdu and the surrounding region.

 Beginning December 9, 2018 and continuing until now, Early Rain has been experiencing significant and persistent government persecution.
 More than 200 members of Early Rain have been arrested, and in the winter of 2019 elder Qin Defu was sentenced to four years in criminal detention and pastor Wang Yi was sentenced to nine years in criminal detention.
 In addition, church and personal property has been seized and destroyed, and many families have faced repeated eviction from their homes or deportation from Chengdu to their hometowns in distant provinces.